 Upon the outbreak of war in 1914 the Germans invaded northern France and occupied Coucy le Chateau (town and castle were one).
 In March 1917 they were forced to retreat and an order was issued for the destruction of the donjon to prevent its use as an observation post.

 The scene was now set for the most calamitous episode in the history of Coucy but the order to destroy was not well received.
 Prince Rupprecht of Bavaria, commander of the Sixth Army, urged that it be spared advising General Ludendorff, Chief of General Staff, that since the Germans had found no use for the castle neither would the French.
 Any destruction, he argued “would only be a useless blow to our own prestige.”
 Ludendorff did not take kindly to being lectured in military matters by a princeling and decided to make it an example of superior values.
 The donjon with its 4 flanking towers were rammed with 28 tons of explosives.
 Not only this but the town gates and every building, including the church, were likewise prepared - then the order was given.
 Three days later when the French army entered Coucy nothing was to be found but rubble.

 The destruction caused so much outrage that in April 1917 the ruins were declared ‘a memorial to barbarity’.
 War reparations were used to clear the towers and to consolidate the walls but the ruins of the great donjon were allowed to remain as they fell.
 Today Coucy is in state care.

-Article by SCA Member Brian McGarrigle
+Article by Scottish Castles Association member Brian McGarrigle